zyl199710/Preprocessing-PLPFGM/readme.md

 ## Dataset

-### Coauther
+- Coauther.
 The Coauthor dataset was got from Chi Wang.

-### Enron
+- Enron.
 As for the Enron dataset, we select a [network version](https://github.com/mizvol/enron-email-network-analysis), that originated from [an original Enron dataset](https://www.cs.cmu.edu/~enron/).

-### Epinions
+- Epinions.
 We got the Epinions dataset from https://snap.stanford.edu/data/index.html#signnets

 ## Reference